 Bulimia nervosa is characterized by recurring periods of binge eating, during which large amounts of food are consumed in a short period of time — sometimes as many as 20,000 calories during the course of a single binge.
 The bulimic is aware that his or her eating is out of control.
-He or she is fearful of not being able to stop eating, and is afraid of being fat.
+He or she is fearful of not being able to stop eating, and is afraid of being “fat.”
 The bulimic usually feels depressed and guilty after a binge.
 Frequently, the binges are followed by purging, through self-induced vomiting, abuse of laxatives and/or diuretics, or periods of fasting.
 The bulimic’s weight is usually in a normal or somewhat above normal range; it may fluctuate more than 10 pounds due to alternating binges and fasts.

 Source: ANAD (National Association of Anorexia and Associated Disorders) www.anad.org

-DSM-IV Technical Criteria for Bulimia
+DSM-V Technical Criteria for Bulimia Nervosa

 1. Recurrent episodes of binge eating.
 An episode of binge eating is characterized by both of the following:

-– eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than most people would eat during a similar period of time and similar circumstances
+- Eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than most people would eat during a similar period of time and similar circumstances

-– a sense of lack of control over eating during the episode (e.g. a feeling tha tone cannot stop eating or control what or how much one is eating)
+- A sense of lack of control over eating during the episode (e.g. a feeling that one cannot stop eating or control what or how much one is eating)

 2. Recurrent inappropriate compensatory behavior in order to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, enemas or other medications; fasting; or excessive exercise.